John Burroughs Hopkins

 John Burroughs Hopkins (July 25, 1742 – December 5, 1796) was a captain of the Continental Navy during the American Revolutionary War.

 Biography

 Hopkins was born in Newport, Rhode Island, the son of Continental navy commander-in-chief Esek Hopkins.
-John Hopkins was one of seven commanders involved in the Gaspée Affair, in which a British ship was destroyed.
+John Hopkins was one of seven commanders involved in the Gaspée Affair, in which HMS Gaspée was burnt.
 This was one of the leading causes of the Revolutionary War.
 John B. Hopkins was made one of five captains under his father according to in, December 1775, the United States Congress Marine Committee's meeting to discuss ranking the officers.
 He served in distinction during the war, the Providence Gazette, on March 12, 1796, called him an "eminent nautical commander".